microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

     git merge main
     ```

-3. Resolve any merge conflicts, run all the linting, formatting, tests, and builds again, and push the resulting merged code.
+3. Resolve any merge conflicts and run all the linting, formatting, tests, and builds again.

-    ```
-    git push origin {branch-name}
-    ```

 ### Push Local Changes